Peerbux-Muhammud-Zahiir/Peerbux-Muhammud-Zahiir/README.md

  ## Bio :beginner:

-I'm currently in my second year of studies, and while I haven't settled on a niche yet, you can find me hopping from penetration testing to creating awesome web and mobile apps with integrated AI.
+I'm currently in my `second` year of studies, and while I haven't settled on a niche yet, you can find me hopping from `penetration testing` to creating awesome `web and mobile apps with integrated AI`.
 If you find my work interesting, feel free to follow me! :rocket:

 ## Achievements  :trophy: